Forrester Wave™ Q3, 2023 Recognizes Netcore Unbxd as a Leader Learn more

 Banners

-How eCommerce sites differentiate their shoppers depends a lot on their marketing strategy.
+How ecommerce sites differentiate their shoppers depends a lot on their marketing strategy.
 These banners are images with a clickable link that redirects the shoppers to another page where they can shop wishfully.

 Use Case: It is the Ironman season, and all people can search on your site are running shoes, sports t-shirts, and accessories.
-Your diversified eCommerce site displays products for all brands.
-You decide to create a banner exclusively for the upcoming sports season with the ‘Ironman’ theme.
+Your diversified ecommerce site displays products for all brands.
+You create a banner exclusively for the upcoming sports season with the ‘Ironman’ theme.
 People are intrigued and elated to find all sports accessories on one page.
 Banners indeed made everyone wander around your site!

 Landing Page

 Be it a festival, an occasion, or an upcoming sale, we need a dedicated page exclusively for all the related products in one place, and that one place is called the landing page.
-So often, when we see eCommerce sites flooded with festive feelings, they promote their products by creating sale banners and landing pages.
+So often, when we see ecommerce sites flooded with festive feelings, they promote their products by creating sale banners and landing pages.

 This segregation lets you deal with your shoppers in the most efficient way possible.